gochan-org/gochan/frontend/README.md

 ## Building
 You can technically use the npm build script directly for building gochan.js, but it's more convenient to just run `./build.py js` from the gochan repo root directory.

-If you want to build it without minification, run `./build.py js --nominify`.
 If you want to have it watch the JS files for changes and rebuild them when you make any in realtime, use the `--watch` flag.

+If you want to run [ESLint](https://eslint.org/) on the JS code to find potential issues, use the `--eslint` flag, or the `--eslint-fix` flag to have ESLint try to automatically fix some issues it finds.

 To install your gochan.js after building it, run `./build.py install --js`.